 If you’re buying a set of matching family pajamas to wear for Christmas and then not use again, probably not.
 But, if you’re looking for super soft, comfortable, kids pajamas for daily use, these are our favorite.

-Also, for the holidays they always bring back the classic stripe so 7 years ago we bought a set of the striped pajamas for Mom and Dad along with a set for our 1 year old.
+Also, for the holidays they always bring back the classic stripe so 7 years ago we bought a set of striped pajamas for Mom and Dad along with a set for our 1-year-old.
 Each year or two we usually buy one new pair of Christmas pajamas for my oldest and then everyone has hand-me-downs that fit for the holiday season.
-We have a mix of the green stripe with the red collar and the red stripe with the green collar (you can see them in Christmas photos over the years here, here, and here ).
+We have a mix of the green stripe with the red collar and the red stripe with the green collar.

 Our other favorite tradition is having the new baby “bring” matching pajamas for their siblings at the hospital.